SAP-archive/teched2021-DEV162/exercises/ex5/README.md

 ### Exercise 5.3 - Create a CIM file for the User Menu Component

-In order for the User Menu Component application to be included when deploying the `MDKApp` application, and to specify the overrides from the compoent application, a CIM file is needed the MDKApp application.
+In order for the User Menu Component application to be included when deploying the `MDKApp` application, and to specify the overrides from the component application, a CIM file is needed in the MDKApp application.

 1. Right-click the `Application.app` file in the `MDKApp` project in the explorer pane and select `MDK: New CIM`